baskargroup/Arboretum/README.md

 ## Model weights

-**See the [ArborCLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) model card on HuggingFace to download the trained model checkpoints.**
+**See the [ArborCLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) Model card on HuggingFace to download the trained model checkpoints.**

 We released three trained model checkpoints in the [ArborCLIP](https://huggingface.co/ChihHsuan-Yang/ArborCLIP) model card on HuggingFace.
 These CLIP-style models were trained on [ARBORETUM-40M](https://baskargroup.github.io/Arboretum/) for the following configurations: